tristanpemble/wasm-shared-memory/README.md

 the obvious caveat when doing this is that you're reducing isolation between module instances, however this may be a desired trade-off in certain high performance situations where copies are unacceptable.

+the bigger caveat is that `--import-memory` disables the module's memory export, which [breaks WASI compatibility](https://github.com/bytecodealliance/wasmtime/issues/4985);
+so this only works with the `wasm32-unknown-unknown` target.

 # Usage

 run `make` in the project root.
 A small native binary will load an WASM three times.
 The module has two functions